zichongkao/selectstarsql/innocence.md

   data-default-text=""
   data-solution='SELECT DISTINCT county FROM executions'></sql-exercise>

+`SELECT DISTINCT` isn't really an aggregate function because it doesn't return a single number and because it operates on the output of the query rather than the underlying table.
+Nevertheless, I've included it here because it shares a common characteristic of operating on multiple rows.

 <br>
 <a name="strange"></a>
 ## A Strange Query
 Before we wrap up, let's take a look at this query:<br> `SELECT first_name, COUNT(*) FROM executions`.

 Doesn't it look strange?
 If you have a good mental model of aggregations, it should! `COUNT(*)` is trying to return a single entry consisting the length of the execution table. `first_name` is trying to return one entry for each row.
 Should the computer return one or multiple rows?
 If it returns one, which `first_name` should it pick?
 If it returns multiple, is it supposed to replicate the `COUNT(*)` result across all the rows?
-The the shapes of the output just don't match!
+The shapes of the output just don't match!

 <sql-exercise
   data-question="Let's try it anyway and see what happens." data-default-text="SELECT first_name, COUNT(*) FROM executions"></sql-exercise>

 In practice, databases try to return something sensible even though you pass in nonsense.
 In this case, our database picks the first name from the last entry in our table.
 Since our table is in reverse chronological order, the last entry is Charlie Brook's Jr., the first person executed since the Supreme Court lifted the ban on the death penalty.
 Different databases will handle this case differently so it's best not to count on their default behavior.
 If you know you want the last entry, you should explicitly find it.
-Many SQL dialects have a `LAST` aggregation function which makes this trivial.
+Many SQL dialects have a `LAST` aggregate function which makes this trivial.
 Unfortunately SQLite doesn't, so a workaround is necessary.

 <a name="dialects"></a>
 <div class="sideNote">